ISAITB/itb-commons/README.md

 </dependency>
 ```

+To fully support plugins in a validator, apart from including this dependency (which by the way would be transitively brought in also through the `validation-commons` library),
+you need to do the following:
+1. Define a bean of type `PluginConfigProvider`.
+A default implementation for this is also provided by `DomainPluginConfigProvider` from `validation-commons` that loads plugin
+   configuration from the domain configuration file.
+2. As part of the validator's specific validation process, use the `PluginManager` to load the plugins to execute and call them.

+The approach to pass input and the expected output from the plugin are specific to the type of validator.
+These need to be documented in the specific validator's README file.

 # Library development

 Development of the library requires eventually publishing built artifacts to the ITB development repository.
 For